The Lovely Island of St. John’s, Antigua & Barbuda

 Antigua is the main island of the two-island nation Antigua & Barbuda.
 The city of St. John’s has approximately 31,000 residents and is the capital of Antigua & Barbuda.
 It is often a stop for cruises throughout the Caribbean.
 This is how I visited Antigua & Barbuda.

 Things to Do in St. John’s, Antigua

-The shopping in St. John’s, Antigua is interesting and the art galleries definitely worth the visit.
-I found the perfect souvenir in an upstairs gallery of a bookstore housing art by a revered New York City artist.
+The shopping in St. John’s, Antigua is interesting.
+You will find kiosks selling traditional souvenirs all over the place, but the do-not-miss opportunities are the fantastic art galleries.
+We found one wroth visiting atop a book store and only by chance.
+Here, I found my perfect souvenir to take home painted by a revered New York City artist.
 The canvas features three Caribbean ladies wearing colorful dresses and kerchiefs sitting on a knoll surrounded by palm trees.
 The artist gladly signed the piece for me.